 Hearing Aids, Dental Care, Glasses, and Medical Travel: Many Medicare Advantage plans include these benefits; however, Part C plans are not required to offer them.

-Large Networks: Sicker people tend to leave Medicare Advantage plans, as limited doctor networks can be a hurdle in getting care for a life-threatening illness.
-If medical needs arise during travel away from your plan’s service area, you may not be able to see a local doctor.
+Networks: If medical needs arise during travel away from your plan’s service area, you may not be able to see a local doctor.

 How Much Does Medicare Part C Cost?

-Premium (cost per month): The average plan will cost an estimated $23 per month in 2020.
+Premium (cost per month): The average plan will cost an estimated $19 per month in 2022.
 For a small additional premium, many plans cover prescription drug costs (replacing Medicare Part D coverage).
-Most Part C carriers have a zero-premium plan available, with higher co-pays or fewer additional benefits.
+However, many zero-premium plans also include drug coverage.
+Most Part C carriers have a zero-premium plan available.

 How Does Part C Interact with Other Medicare Programs?